DuncanMC/CIFilterTest/README.md

 At launch it interrogates the system for a list of supported filters and adds them to a popup list of filters.

 It attempts to set reasonable values for the different parameters, and looks for settings that specify slider settings.
-When it finds settings that specify slider settings it configures up to 5 sliders with the name of the attribute and its maximum, minimum, and default value.
+When it finds settings that specify slider settings it configures up to 6 sliders with the name of the attribute and its maximum, minimum, and default value.

+It will also add UI controls to set input points, colors, rectangles, and points for pespective projections.

+It has hard-coded settings for a few filters like the QR code generator and the 3x3 and 5x5 convolution filters that use special input types.

 This project now uses a Cocoapod to add support for iOS color pickers.